olachat/gola/README.md

 If columns are not available in any index, query methods won't be accessible.

-In this way, `gola` will then ensure that all queries written backed by index.
+In this way, `gola` will then ensure that all queries are backed by index.

-PS: Query using abitary raw SQL is also supported, but purposely made not as convinient as IAQ.
+PS: Query using arbitrary SQL is also supported, but purposely made not as convenient as IAQ.

 ## Extreme fast